LaunchCodeEducation/skills-back-end-java/studios/sorting-cities/README.md

 There is also a `City` class.
 This class encapsulates the same properties contained in our data file, along with providing a couple of methods to make printing info about cities easier.

-The class `CityDataImporter` has a static `loadData` method that opens the data file and parses it, returning a list of `City` objects.
+The class `CityData` has a static `loadData` method that opens the data file and parses it, returning a list of `City` objects.

 Within `Main.java`, we load the data, sort the list of `City` objects by the `Name` property, and print it out.
 Here's part of that code: